Picture this: it’s Friday afternoon and you’re almost done for the week.

 So step away from that ‘Publish’ button.
 I know you’re itching to get your content out there ASAP, but it’s worth stopping for a second to make sure you do your page visual justice.

-Here are five things to consider when adding a photo to your website:
+Here are five things to consider when adding a photo to your website or blog:

 1. Just how “stock” is that stock photo?